Alfresco/alfresco-ng2-components/docs/upgrade-guide/upgrade-6.9.0-7.0.0.md

 Review your applications as some styles and classes of Angular Material components might have changed.

-### Demo-Shell and e2e
+## Demo-Shell and e2e
-Demo shell and it's e2e tests have been deleted.
+Demo shell and its e2e tests have been deleted.
 Protractor e2e tests have been refactored to Playwright.

-#### Material module
+## Material module
 Material module is deprecated and will be removed in a future release.
 Please import components and modules independently.

-#### Standalone components
+## Standalone components
 Most components have been changed to "standalone" and their modules have been deleted.
 Please import components directly.

 | Deleted modules                |